tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Key exchange information.
 The contents of this field are determined by the specified group and its corresponding definition.
 Endpoints MUST NOT send empty or otherwise invalid key_exchange values for any reason.
+Endpoint that receives message with such malformed string MUST send a fatal "decode_error" alert.
 {:br }

 The "extension_data" field of this extension contains a